hashicorp/consul/website/source/docs/commands/snapshot.html.markdown

 Command: `consul snapshot`

-The `snapshot` command has subcommands for saving, restoring and inspecting the state of the Consul servers for disaster recovery.
+The `snapshot` command has subcommands for saving, restoring, and inspecting the state of the Consul servers for disaster recovery.
 These are atomic, point-in-time snapshots which include key/value entries, service catalog, prepared queries, sessions, and ACLs.
 This command is available in Consul 0.7.1 and later.